owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Learning
 -------------------------------------------------

 The full documentation consists of two parts as following.
 The first part is a comprehensive tour of Owl system with many examples.
 The second part is the `API Reference` automatically built from Owl's repository.
 The API Reference covers most important functions and links back to their source code.
-The ODOC version can be accessed via `this link <https://ocaml.xyz/owl/>`_.

 .. toctree::
    :maxdepth: 1

    chapter/index
    apidoc/index
+   package/index